Easy Smoked Cod

 Ingredients

-- Fresh cod loins – Fresh cod has a much better texture than frozen and thawed.
+• Fresh cod loins – Fresh cod has a much better texture than frozen and thawed.
+If you must use frozen, thaw it slowly in the fridge overnight and pat it very dry before brining.

 How To Make The Best Smoked Cod Fish

-- Dissolve the honey and salt in 2 cups of hot tap water, then add the remaining cold water.
+In a large bowl or container, dissolve the honey and salt in 2 cups of hot tap water.
+Stir until the salt is fully dissolved, then add the remaining cold water to cool the brine.

 Chef Jenn’s Tips